kmorrell27/UpperCrustCatering/_menus/weddings.md

 ## Shower Package

 The excitement is growing and there’s so much to do - Let us help!
 We’ve designed a Shower menu with you in mind.
-Plates, napkins & silverware additional.
+Plates, napkins & silverware available for 90¢ per person.

-**$15.45 per person - 20 person minimum**
+**$15.45 per person**

 ### Croissant Sandwich Platter